ocp-power-automation/ocp4-playbooks-extras/playbooks/roles/ocp-cost-management/README.md

 Requirements
 ------------

-- OCP 4.x healthy cluster on PowerVS.
+- OCP 4.x healthy cluster on Power.
-- Need to connect to Sgnvpn and Redhat VPN on your machine.
+- Need to connect to Sgnvpn and Redhat VPN on your machine inorder to running tests.

 Role Variables
 --------------